Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 This is by far the most important.

-If it doesn’t have good enough suction how are we going to pick up all that damn pet hair that’s everywhere??
+If it doesn’t have good enough suction how are you going to pick up all that damn pet hair that’s everywhere??

 Exactly, we’re not.